cni-iisc/optimal-sero-survey-design/README.md

 ```

-`optimization/by_symptomatics.R` is the implementation of the optimization with respect to the symptomatic fraction that are detected using the rapid antigent test, as proposed in Theorem 4.
+The R code for the optimization described in Theorem 1 is available in the `R_code` directory.
+The R code can be run for R studio, the path to the input files are set relative to the `R_code` directory.

 ## Citation
 If you are using this code, please consider citing the paper